GraphicsProgramming/blog/blog/2025/2025-01-10-fft-bloom-optimized-to-the-bone-in-nabla/index.md

 ## The Fast Fourier Transform

 First, one must know what a Fourier Transform is.
-Essentially, it's a clever way of decomposing periodic signals into their frequency components, essentially it's nothing more than an orthonormal change of basis.
+It's a clever way of decomposing periodic signals into their frequency components, essentially nothing more than an orthonormal change of basis.
 This might weird to think about, so here's a good intro to the topic by 3B1B:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/spUNpyF58BY?si=ZlJZDmq5fLnEkjnj" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>